 The IRS has a robust referral program for exempt organizations that allows referrals from individuals, groups, other government agencies, and more.
-When the IRS receives a referral, the agency reviews the relevant information and then makes a decision as to whether an audit is warranted.
-While most people may consider a referral “whistle blowing,” a lot of referrals to the IRS come from state agencies that coordinate information with the IRS.
-These state referrals may come from non-filing in a state, payroll issues, or other tax-exempt issues related to the states where the nonprofit is operating.
+When the IRS receives a referral, the agency reviews the relevant information and then decides as to whether an audit is warranted.
+While most people may consider a referral “whistleblowing,” many referrals to the IRS come from state agencies coordinating information with the IRS.
+These state referrals may come from non-filing in a state, payroll issues, or other tax-exempt issues related to the states where the nonprofit operates.

 Currently, the IRS is focusing significantly on large foreign grant activities.
-The IRS is concerned that money sent overseas could be diverted away from charitable purposes.
-They have previously found areas of non-compliance concerning control of overseas expenditures, reporting of foreign bank accounts, and inadequate record keeping.
+Their concern is that money sent overseas could be diverted away from charitable purposes.
+Previously, areas of non-compliance concerning control of overseas expenditures, reporting of foreign bank accounts, and inadequate record keeping have been found.

-The IRS seriously reviews organizations that have a history of substantial UBI (income not related to exempt function) that have not paid any taxes since these organizations may be allocating too many expenses to UBI.
+The IRS seriously reviews organizations with a history of substantial UBI (income unrelated to exempt function) that have not paid any taxes since these organizations may be allocating too many expenses to UBI.
 A recent program that the IRS conducted with universities confirmed the need to expand efforts in this area.

 CRI’s not-for-profit CPAs can work with your organization to ensure compliance in common audit trigger areas.
 If your organization is selected for an audit, we can help navigate the process and make it as pain-free as possible.